dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 :----|:----|:-----
 ticks-per-second | Unsigned | Sub-second timing is recorded in ticks.
 This specifies the number of ticks in a second.
 ||
-max-block-qr-items | Unsigned | The maximum number of Query/Response items in a block.
+max-block-items | Unsigned | The maximum number of each record type (queries, address event counts or malformed messages) in a block.
+A hint on the resources needed to process the file.
 ||
 table-field-hints | Map of items | Collection of data field present hints.
 ||